Republic of the Congo entry requirements for France passport holders

 Frequently asked questions

-No. French passport holders must obtain a visa before travel.
-There is no visa on arrival for French citizens.
+No. French passport holders must obtain a visa before arriving.
+There is no visa-on-arrival facility for French citizens.
+You'll need to apply at the Congolese embassy or consulate in France (or your country of residence) before you travel.

 Official sources